 Why is this here?

 I chose to put this content guidance on my website because it is the most dynamic forum I have, allowing me to update it as readers give additional feedback on the guidance they prefer.
 Why not in the book?
 Amazon Kindle books tend to auto-start the reader at the full text, often skipping dedications and epigraphs, so I was not sure a warning in the book would reach everyone.
 (The vast majority of my readers read the ebook version.)
 Moreover, the Amazon purchase page itself is problematic because the text there turns into keywords that may influence a product’s search results.
 If you have reached this page and found it useful, I hope that you will share its existence with others who seek it.
-Because the specific categories included might be considered spoilers, the book-by-book breakdown is found at the bottom of the page.
+The full book-by-book breakdown is found at the bottom of the page.

 Steamy.
 There are between one and five graphic scenes of sexual intercourse, oral sex, and/or masturbation per title in the Sugar Sun series, depending on the book length and story.
 The chapter locations of every scene is listed per book after each respective title below.

 One of the reasons that romance makes a person feel so intensely is that the reader is heavily invested in the two main characters and their relationship.
 How does the reader become so intimately involved?
-For me one of the ways is by being present at the most intimate of scenes, when the armor of clothing is shed and the characters become figuratively and literally naked.
+For me, one of the ways is by being present at the most intimate of scenes, when the armor of clothing is shed and the characters become figuratively and literally naked.
 I strive to make the sex scenes advance the plot and help the reader navigate the relationship in its most raw state.
-Not all romance needs explicit sex scenes, but my books do have them.
+Romance does not require explicit sex scenes, but my books have them.

 Some history I depict is idealized, like the utopian sugar hacienda where a hardworking hacendero pays his employees fairly and sponsors a school for their children.
 Some material is quite close to the factual record, like the occupation policies employed by the Americans in the Philippines, which included forced labor, torture, and razing of entire villages.
 I teach a high school course on U.S. empire in the Philippines—an understudied chapter in American history—and my scholarly investigations have shaped my novels and this blog.
 I choose when to be constrained by real history and when to adhere to a more modern sensibility.
 This is my own historical chronotope.